Dansday/GO-BLOX-Discord-Bot/README.md

   - Exponential XP curve: Level 2 = 100 XP, Level 3 = 200 XP, Level 4 = 400 XP, etc.
   - Level up DM notifications sent automatically
 - **Permission:** Member+

+#### ⭐ Staff Report & Rating Button
+- Rate staff members after an interaction with structured prompts
+- Flow:
+  - Pick a staff member (list populated from configured staff roles)
+  - Select a category (Excellent, Helpful, Slow Response, Unhelpful, Rude, Abuse of Power) and a rating (⭐1-5)
+  - Provide mandatory written feedback and optionally type “yes” to submit anonymously
+- Safeguards & moderation:
+  - Prevents self-reporting and enforces a configurable cooldown between reports for the same staff/member pair
+  - Pending reports are posted to an audit channel with Approve/Reject buttons that require setup-level permissions
+- Outcomes:
+  - Approved reports update the staff member’s average score, refresh their dynamic rating role/name/color, send a rich embed to the rating channel, and DM both reporter and staff
+  - Rejected reports notify the reporter privately and remove buttons from the audit entry
+- **Permission:** Member+ to submit, Staff/Admin (setup) to approve

 #### ⏸️ AFK Button
 - Set yourself as AFK (Away From Keyboard) with optional message